pytest-dev/pluggy/docs/index.rst

 This allows for extending hook arguments (and thus semantics) without breaking existing *hookimpls*.

+Only arguments without default values are considered for this opt-in matching.
+Arguments with defaults in a *hookimpl* are treated as optional keyword arguments and are not passed by pluggy, even when the hook caller provides a value with the same name.
+If a *hookimpl* needs a value from the hook call, declare it without a default value.

 In other words this is ok:

 .. code-block:: python